 Point-to-Point Connection Details

 To view the connection details, select Point to Points in the menu on the left.
 Click one of the table rows to view an overview of that connection.
-For complete information, click More details.
+For complete information, click Details overview.

 For information about the other pages available on the details page, see Point-to-Point Connection Details Pages.